sonam2new/Observability/README.md

 ### Experiment 5: Full Text Search - Identify Log Messages with Specific Keywords

 Perform a full-text search query in Elasticsearch and PostgreSQL to evaluate search accuracy.
-In PostgreSQL, tsvector Data Type and GIN Index are used which allows to perform advanced search operations, such as ranking results based on relevance.
+In PostgreSQL, tsvector Data Type and GIN Index are used which allows to perform advanced search operations, such as ranking results based on relevance, help Red Hat to compare the performance and benefits of two different approaches for searching log messages with specific keywords in PostgreSQL: using the ILIKE operator and utilizing the tsvector data type.
 To perform this experiment, run python file **Log_Usecase5_ELS.py**, **Log_Usecase5_LIKE_PG.py** and **Log_Usecase5_tsvector_PG.py***.
 Output: Results returned by query and measure & compare the execution time taken when ILIKE and tsvector being used in PostgreSQL DB.